zaldre/blog/content/posts/esoaks.md

 For more details and advanced authentication options, see the [external-secrets documentation](https://external-secrets.io/latest/provider-azure-key-vault/).

-Be sure your user, service principal, or managed identity has `set`, `get`, and `list` permissions on secrets:
+Be sure your app registration/enterprise app, service principal, or managed identity has `set`, `get`, and `list` permissions on secrets:

 ```bash
 az keyvault set-policy \